• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > Moving a Stop Cock – Finding Your Mains Water Stop Tap and How to Move Your Mains water Stop Cock to a Better Location
+Home > DIY How To Projects and Tutorial Guides > Moving a Mains Water Stopcock

-Moving the stop cock for mains water in your home.
-In this project guide you will find information on how to locate the mains water stop cock in your home and also how to move your mains stop cock or stop tap to a better location.
+In this project guide you will find information on moving a mains water stopcock in your home to a better location.
 We will show you how to trun off your mains water and drain any excess, cut down your existing water main poly pipe to a more suitable size and what tool to use, what new MDPE fittings you should use and what pipework you should use to move the stock cock.

 TwitterFacebookPin ItBuffer